MathisZerbib/Template-crud-user-supabase/README.md

 - Node.js (v14 or later)
 - npm or yarn
+- A Supabase account
-- A GitHub account (for OAuth credentials)
+- A Sendgrid account

 ## Getting Started